PulpCattel/Tails-BitcoinCore-Wasabi/Start.md

 (Documentation: https://docs.wasabiwallet.io)

-Wasabi allows us to use CoinJoin, it offers a wonderful PSBT implementation and by default does not send our public informations to their server (look at [BIP-158](https://docs.wasabiwallet.io/FAQ/FAQ-UseWasabi.html#what-are-bip-158-block-filters)).
+Wasabi allows us to use CoinJoin, it offers a wonderful PSBT implementation and by default does not send our public information to their servers (look at [BIP-158](https://docs.wasabiwallet.io/FAQ/FAQ-UseWasabi.html#what-are-bip-158-block-filters)).

 ---
 Next: